eclipse-hono/hono/site/content/deployment/openshift.md

 ### Uploading Telemetry

 In order to upload telemetry to Hono, the device needs to be already registered with the system.
-For doing that, you can use the HTTP REST protocol adapter running the following command (i.e. for a device with ID `4711`) :
+For doing that, you can use the HTTP REST endpoint provided by the Device Registration service and running the following command (i.e. for a device with ID `4711`) :

 ~~~sh
 $ curl -X POST -i -d 'device_id=4711' http://<IP_ADDRESS>:<PORT>/registration/DEFAULT_TENANT
 ~~~

-where `<IP_ADDRESS>` and `<PORT>` are the IP address and the related port of the HTTP REST service as described before.
+where `<IP_ADDRESS>` and `<PORT>` are the IP address and the related port of the HTTP REST endpoint as described before.
 After having the device registered, uploading telemetry is just a simple HTTP PUT command.

 ~~~sh